Madrid counting on midfielders and defenders to keep scoring

 “We have every player available and training well, that’s what matters,” Real Madrid coach Zinedine Zidane said Tuesday.
 “We are just starting the season and we want to keep improving.
 We know that we have to improve and we are working on it.”

-Madrid visits winless Valladolid on Wednesday for its third match of the season.
+Madrid hosts winless Valladolid on Wednesday for its third match of the season.
 Its game against Getafe, which would have been its first, was postponed because of the team’s participation in the Champions League.

 Zidane won’t be able to count on Toni Kroos, one of its midfielders who often contributes with goals.
 The German player has a muscle injury that is likely to sideline him for about two weeks.